yeetbit/BKE_CLI/README.md

 - playing against the computer: the oponent calculate's what move to make.
 Difficulty can be set.
 - cli UI version

+## Build
+- has a bug, explained at top section within: /src/gamelogic/Player_ai.java
 - UPDATE: Compiled as native image